alsosprachben/mnvkd/README.md

 However, When network I/O is performed, a kernel process performs or processes packets against a single resource, but related to a socket shared with the user process, and the <em>underlying readiness</em> is triggered by packets <em>sent to and acknowledge by</em> (`POLLOUT`) or <em>received by</em> (`POLLIN`) a <em>remote</em> peer, which has its own associated user process socket.

-There typically needs to be a loop in userland over each operation, until the operation is complete.</em>.
+There typically needs to be a loop in userland over each operation, until the operation is complete.
 Each iteration of the loop needs to <em>poll for readiness</em> of each non-blocking operation.
 This is called an "<em>event loop</em>".

 ##### Threaded Programming
 Threads and processes can implement blocking operations, but they do this by implementing an internal event loop, and control the scheduling, execution, and continuation of blocked tasks.